-Because I was seeing it all unfold before my very eyes when we would change my Father’s diet, and when he would go for a walk – it was transformational – I wanted to help guide others to achieve these results too!
+Because I saw it all unfold before my very eyes when we would change my Father’s diet, and when he would go for a walk – it was transformational – I wanted to help guide others to achieve these results too!

 My Journey Fueled My Passion (and Compassion) for My Work

-I think my experience has created major paradigm shifts in terms of the way I practice my profession.
+I think my experience has created significant paradigm shifts in terms of the way I practice my profession.
 I feel like I’m more empathetic to a person with diabetes, especially those who may be struggling with the same hopelessness that once consumed me.
-In many ways, my experience has fuelled my passion to teach folks the necessary skills and tools to be able to fight feelings of being alone in their struggles.
+In many ways, my experience has fuelled my passion for teaching folks the necessary skills and tools to be able to fight feelings of being alone in their struggles.
 Just typing these words makes me realize how incredibly fortunate I am to do what I love.

-My mission gives me laser focus, a clear path of direction and incredible drive!
+My mission gives me laser focus, a clear path of direction and an incredible drive!

-And just when you thought I had already given you my “elevator speech”, that goes something like, “Hi, I’m Shahzadi, I’m the Desi~licious RD.
-This is what I do, and why I do it.”…
+And when you thought I had already given you my “elevator speech,” that goes something like, “Hi, I’m Shahzadi, I’m the Desi~licious RD.
+This is what I do and why I do it.”…

 the truth is – the doors are wide open.

-2018, marks twenty years since I started my pursuit for higher education – in order to follow my calling.
+2018 marks twenty years since I started my pursuit for higher education – to follow my calling.
 The last few years have been a period of quiet contemplation, and an invitation to build the courage to embrace my imperfect, difficult – yet blessed life.